h36yang/go-standard-libraries/README.md

 ### CLI Applications
 * Leveraging Command Line Arguments with `os.Args` slice
 * Adding Flags with `flag` package
+  * Refer to https://golang.org/pkg/flag for more details
 * Reading Keyboard Inputs with `fmt.Scanf()` function
 * Scanning Keyboard Inputs or Files with `bufio` package
+  * Refer to https://golang.org/pkg/bufio for more details

 ### Using the Fmt Package
 * Scanning Input with `fmt.Sscanf()` and `fmt.Scanln()` functions - generally not as useful as `bufio` scanner